 One of the scariest days of my life was right around this time (Thanksgiving) three years ago.
 I was pregnant with my second child, and we had our anatomy scan which revealed a cleft lip at the ultrasound.

-I knew so little about cleft lips.
+What did this mean for us?
+We knew so little about cleft lips.
 I remember watching infomercials for Operation Smile or something similar late at night as a child.
 I associated cleft lips with third world countries where people may not have great access to prenatal care.